 d.
-If applicable, choose one of the following options for recently arrived English learners in the State: $\boxtimes$ Applying the exception under ESEA section 1111(b)(3)(A)(i); or $\square$ Applying the exception under ESEA section 1111(b)(3)(A)(ii); or $\square$ Applying the exception under ESEA section 1111(b)(3)(A)(i) or under ESEA section 1111(b)(3)(A)(ii).
+If applicable, choose one of the following options for recently arrived English learners in the State: ☑ Applying the exception under ESEA section 1111(b)(3)(A)(i); or ☐ Applying the exception under ESEA section 1111(b)(3)(A)(ii); or ☐ Applying the exception under ESEA section 1111(b)(3)(A)(i) or under ESEA section 1111(b)(3)(A)(ii).
 If this option is selected, describe how the State will choose which exception applies to a recently arrived English learner.

-On the state assessment, students who are English Language Learners (ELLs) can be exempt from the reading portion of the grade 3-8 assessment, and the Reading, English Language Arts, and Writing portions of the ACT assessments only if they have been enrolled in U.S. schools for less than one year and they participate in the ACCESS for ELLs assessment.
+On the state assessment, students who are English Language Learners (ELLs) can be exempt from the reading portion of the grade 3-8 assessment (grade 3-10 assessment starting in the 2017-18 school year), and the Reading, English Language Arts, and Writing portions of the standardized college readiness exam only if they have been enrolled in U.S. schools for less than one year and they participate in the ACCESS for ELLs assessment.
 The students must still participate in the math and science assessments, but are allowed accommodations like translation to allow them to access the content of the assessment.